ousat/sellcord-assessment-task/README.md

-for creating customers, orders and disputes - check [Assessment Task.postman_collection.json](https://github.com/ousat/sellcord-assessment-task/blob/master/Assessment%20Task.postman_collection.json) can only create disputes and returns using APIs, to edit - a staff/admin user should log into /admin and update the values
+for creating customers, orders and disputes - check [Assessment Task.postman_collection.json](https://github.com/ousat/sellcord-assessment-task/blob/master/Assessment%20Task.postman_collection.json)

-the following path would let you view disputes loading via htmx -
+APIs only allow you to create disputes and returns, to edit - a staff/admin user should log into `/admin` console and update the values

-                                /disputes
+the following path would let you view disputes loading via htmx - `/disputes`

-Architectural Overview -
+### Architectural Overview -
             This is a simple django project using postgreSQL DB and docker.
+Consists of four tables.